 You can set the frequency based on the standard purchase cycle of repeat buyers.
 Another option is to base it on that individual’s average order frequency if you have the data.

 An alternative is to offer your customers automated reordering.

 This allows them to choose to have additional products automatically purchased and shipped.

 You can even provide the option for your customers to choose the refill frequency they prefer.

 If you use Shopify, there are apps you can choose to include this feature on your site.
 One such example is ReCharge.

+Customer feedback is crucial at every stage of the after-sales strategy.
 Continuing to engage with customers after they’ve purchased from you can only is important because it is a pivotal moment in their relationship with your brand.
 It’s a time where you can use marketing automation to nurture the relationship or let them fall off your radar.

 From a revenue point of view, it can help increase direct sales and help you attract new traffic for less of an investment than targeting new customers directly.
 Repeat customers are the best kinds of customers to have in terms of building sustainable success with your business.

 We’ve shared with you eight different actionable methods for increasing engagement that you can begin incorporating right away.
 So invest the time and effort in building out your post-purchase strategies aimed at keeping your customers engaged and likely to return for more purchases.